limonaluna/rag-time/Journey 2 - Build the Ultimate Retrieval System for RAG/sample/solutions.md

 <details>
   <summary>:white_check_mark: See Example Question 1!</summary>

-    "Can I get reimbursed for soccer?"
+    "Can I expense the fees of my soccer club?"

     🔍 Assumption:
     - Keyword Search: May miss it unless "soccer" is explicitly mentioned (it's not).